Qata/BarMagnet/TestFlightSDK1.2.6/README.md

 View anonymous information about how often users use your app, how long they use it for, and when they use it.
 You can see what type of device the user is using, which OS, which language, etc.

-Sessions automatically start at app launch, app did become active, and app will enter foreground and end at app will resign active, app did enter background, or app will terminate.
+Sessions automatically start at when the app becomes active and end when the app resigns active.
 Sessions that start shortly after an end continue the session instead of starting a new one.

+NB: Sessions do not start when `takeOff:` is called, `takeOff:` registers callbacks to start sessions when the app is active.

 For **beta** users, you can see who the users are if you are **setting the UDID**, they have a TestFlight account, and their device is registered to TestFlight.
 (See Setting the UDID for more information).